Comcast/redirector/demo/README.md

 1. from root module do `mvn clean install`
 2. go to 'demo' module
 3. run `mvn docker:build` for Windows
-  1. If you're using Mac OS run:
+  1. If you're using Mac OS, make sure you are running docker-machine on VirtualBox (HyperKit support will be added soon).
+Run:

          `mvn docker:build -P Docker-MacOS`

   2. If you're using Linux run: